What is a Research Training Group?

 Research Training Groups (RTGs) are university institutions which centre on the qualification of doctoral researchers within the framework of a thematically focused research programme and a structured qualification programme.
 They are funded by the German Research Foundation (DFG) for a period of up to nine years.
 RTGs are run by a small team of professors with proven expertise in the main topic.
 They provide supervision to up to 30 doctoral researchers, 10 to 15 of whom are usually funded by the RTG.

 The DFG has granted the WWU funding for the RTG on „Evolutionary Processes in Adaptation and Disease (EvoPAD)” in autumn 2016.
-The project will initially be funded for a period of 4.5 years starting from April 2017.
+The project is initially funded for a period of 4.5 years starting from April 2017.

 What is the core research idea of EvoPAD?